Gambling Harm Awareness Week

 The Foundation supported three events as part of Gambling Harm Awareness Week:

 - 8 October 2018 – The launch event showcased innovative approaches to tackling gambling harm

 - 9 October 2018 – A health and wellbeing mini information expo with members of the Arabic community

 - 10 October 2018 – A panel discussion with health and gambling experts who will explore the intersections between gambling and other health issues

-In addition, over 50 community events will be held across the state.
+In addition, over 50 community events were held across the state.

 Gambling Harm Awareness Week Project Manager